 There are many ways to determine how to invest at retirement to meet your ongoing needs and goals.
-The bucket approach may not be the right approach for every retiree, but this is one way to help you visualize why your investments are positioned the way they are and the reasons for and methodology of rebalancing.
+The bucket approach may not be right for every retiree, but it is one way to help you visualize why your investments are positioned the way they are and the reasons for and methodology of rebalancing.
 It is important to begin planning by taking your risk tolerance into account to ensure you can weather the ups and downs in the market and stick with a long-term plan.
-Your plan should also consider your time horizons, such as investing for a near-term goal.
+Your plan should also consider time horizons, such as investing for a near-term goal.

 We’re here to help.
 Contact an HBKS advisor for customized retirement income planning.